EthanOConnor/ml-georeferencer/README.md

 # ML‑Assisted Map Georeferencer

-A **local‑first**, cross‑platform georeferencing tool for orienteering maps that pairs a **world‑class manual georeferencer** with **ML‑assisted alignment**.
-It consumes maps (`.omap`/`.omapx`/OCAD/PDF) and georeferenced references (orthophotos, COG/MBTiles, DEM/LiDAR, GPX/FIT tracks, GIS layers) and outputs a **transform stack** (global + local) plus a **quality report**.
+A cross‑platform georeferencing tool for orienteering maps that pairs a **world‑class manual georeferencer** with **ML‑assisted alignment**.
+It consumes maps (`.omap`/`.omapx`/OCAD/PDF/Raster Formats) and georeferenced references (orthophotos, COG/MBTiles, DEM/LiDAR, GPX/FIT tracks, GIS layers) and outputs a **transform stack** (global + local) plus a **quality report**.
 Every session becomes high‑quality training data for the ML model.

 > Status: **spec-first repo** (v2025-08-07).
-This is a working blueprint with partial scaffolding; several backend functions are intentionally stubbed or pending (see MEMO.md for gaps).
+This is a working blueprint with partial scaffolding; most backend functions are intentionally stubbed or pending (see MEMO.md for gaps) and the front end has just been started.

 ## Highlights
 - Ultrafast manual UX: realtime preview while dragging control points, residual heatmaps.